 There are those who tell me that I survived in order to write this text.
 I am not convinced.
 I don’t know how I survived; I was weak, rather shy; I did nothing to save myself.
 A miracle?
 Certainly not.
 If heaven could or would perform a miracle for me, why not for others more deserving than myself?
 It was nothing more than chance.
 However, having survived, I needed to give some meaning to my survival.
 Was it to protect that meaning that I set to paper an experience in which nothing made any sense?

 Written by Elie Wiesel, this novel is a beautiful example of a first person narrator.
-As the author himself went through these sufferings, his first person narration lends credence to the events, the reason that his novel has become the world’s bestselling narrative of an event.
-His reliability could be estimated from its impact that the US Congress passed an act in his name.
+As the author himself went through these sufferings, his first-person narration lends credence to the events, the reason that his novel has become the world’s bestselling narrative of an event.
+His reliability could be estimated from the impact that the US Congress passed an act in his name.

 Functions of Narrator

-A narrator, disregard of the category, establishes the reputation of the author among his readers to become an icon of reliability or unreliability.
-It also defines the area in which the author holds specialization and authority.
-The author himself invents a narrator to make his readers believe in his voice about his philosophy, his message, or his information.
+A narrator, disregarding the category, establishes the reputation of the author among his readers to become an icon of reliability or unreliability.
+It also defines the area in which the author holds specialization and command over the plot and story.
+The author invents a narrator to make his or her readers believe in his or her voice about their philosophy, message, or information.
 Therefore, the function of a narrator varies from one narrative to another narratives, depending on the purpose of a writer or author.